-FAGE USA is wholly owned by FAGE USA Holdings, Inc., which in turn is wholly owned by FAGE International.
+As of December 31, 2019, FAGE USA was wholly owned by FAGE USA Holdings, Inc., which in turn was wholly owned by FAGE International.
+On January 15, 2020, FAGE USA Holdings, Inc. merged with and into FAGE USA.

 RELATED PARTY TRANSACTIONS